Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling

 \section{Dynamical Systems Reconstruction (DSR)}

 In DSR, we aim to learn a surrogate model from TS data that, after training, behaves equivalently to the observed system in a DS sense (Fig. \ref{fig:dsr-diagram}).
-Topologically speaking, let $(T,E,\Phi)$ be the true data-generating DS and $(T^*,E^*,\Phi^*)$ our reconstructed (modeled) DS, with $h:E \rightarrow E^*$ and $\tau:T \rightarrow T^*$ homeomorphisms, then ideally we would like $\Phi^*$ to be topologically conjugate (see Def. \ref{def:Def_topoequiv}) to $\Phi$ on the whole of $E$ \cite{durstewitz_reconstructing_2023}.
+Formally, what we are aiming for is that the reconstructed DS is \textit{topologically equivalent}, or even \textit{topologically conjugate}, to the observed DS on the whole of state space according to Def. \ref{def:Def_topoequiv} and Def. \ref{def:topo_DSR}.
 This is challenging \cite{goring_domain_2024}, and custom-trained approaches often content with topological conjugacy on a single basin of attraction $\mathcal{B}$ (cf. Figs. \ref{fig:statespace} \& \ref{fig:DSRgen}).
-While topological properties are often considered most important from a theoretical perspective, we commonly would also like to preserve geometrical and temporal properties of the underlying DS.
-In particular, \textit{a proper DSR model should have the same behavior in the limit} $t \rightarrow \infty$, i.e. should converge to the same attractor objects with the same \textit{geometrical} and \textit{temporal} structure.
+While topological properties are often considered most important from a theoretical perspective, we commonly would also like to preserve geometric and temporal properties of the underlying DS.
+In particular, \textit{a proper DSR model should have the same behavior in the limit} $t \rightarrow \infty$, i.e. should converge to the same attractor objects with the same \textit{geometric} and \textit{temporal} structure.
 For that reason, the focus in DSR is often on training algorithms and loss functions that incentivize the correct long-term behavior (Appx. \ref{appx:dsr_training_methods}; \citet{mikhaeil_difficulty_2022,hess_generalized_2023,platt_systematic_2022,platt2023constraining, jiang2023training, schiff2024dyslim}), and evaluation is done with measures that assess the \textit{long-term (``climate'') statistics} (Fig. \ref{fig:DSRmeasures}).